nuejs/nue/packages/nuejs.org/blog/introducing-nue-css/index.md

 ---
-title: Nue's approach to CSS
+title: Nue and CSS
-hero_title: "*Nue's approach to CSS:* more clarity and scalability trough minimalism"
+hero_title: "*Nue and CSS:* a more obvious approach to styling things"
-desc: Introducing a more scaleable approach to Tailwind, BEM, and CSS-in-JS
+desc: Introducing a more obvious alternative to Tailwind, BEM, and CSS-in-JS
 og: /img/nue-css-og.png
 date: 2024-03-20
 ---

 Here's a preview of Nue's upcoming approach to styling things on the web.
-The key differences are _minimalism_, and _re-usability_.
-The difference can be significant: you can build an entire website with the same amount of CSS that goes into a single **Tailwind** button.
-Sometimes even crazier: you can fit three websites to a single **Tailwind Catalyst** button.
+The key difference is _minimalism_: you can build an entire website with the same amount of CSS that goes into a single **Tailwind** button.
+Or even crazier: you can fit three websites to a single **Tailwind Catalyst** button.

 [image.hero]
   small: /img/nue-css-hero.webp